bracytrae/bracytrae/README.md

 Strongest language = Python & My Superpower = Python; it anchors my growth mindset and helps me transition to other languages if needed.
 Examples include Java & C++, which are among my favorite backend programming languages.

-I believe project-based learning is the best type of learning.

 I want to build software that helps neurodivergent people, caregivers, and behavioral health teams through structured, meaningful, and accessible curated tools.

 ---